 Students are expected to understand the definition of plagiarism.
-See the University Code of Academic Integrity at http://www.fiu.edu/~oabp/misconductweb/2codeofacainteg.htm (Links to an external site.) if you need further clarification.
+See the University Code of Academic Integrity (-) (https://dasa.fiu.edu/all-departments/student-conduct-and-academic-integrity/) if you need further clarification.
 Offenders will receive a grade of F for the plagiarized assignment, and possibly the course.